NatureYear can be a great fit for children who:

 Race and culture

 We seek to enroll a racially and culturally diverse group of children.
 Nature is for all, but people of color have been and continue to be marginalized in the environmental movement and in feeling safe and welcome in outdoor spaces.
 We prioritize the applications of children of color and children from families who may in other ways be underrepresented in outdoor education and recreation.
 We wish for the children and staff in the program to reflect the broad and varied diversity of our New Haven community.
-In aiming for racially and culturally diverse and inclusive enrollment, it is usually necessary to prioritize BIPOC applicants in the overall applicant pool.
 Our average BIPOC enrollment is 39%.

 Level of experience with nature